InsideLoop/InsideLoop/README.md

 ## Hash Table

-We finally provide a hash table implemented using open addressing and quadratic probing.
+We provide a hash table implemented using open addressing and quadratic probing.
 This hash table has better performance than the one provided by the standard library `std::unordered_map`.
 An open addressing hash table is made of an array of `(key, value)` pairs of length `nb_slot`.
 The key type must